Welcome to the English Sorare blog

 This is a key feature of Sorare Fantasy Football.
 The value of any collectible, virtual or physical, is based in part on its scarcity.
 The scarcer it is, the more it’s worth.

-Each season, Sorare will issue a limited number of cards for each player: 1 Unique (brown), 10 Super Rare (blue) and 100 Rare (red): a maximum of 111 cards (depending on the player and demand, there could be less).
+Each season, Sorare will issue a limited number of cards for each player: 1 Unique (brown), 10 Super Rare (blue) 100 Rare (red) and 1000 Limited (yellow): a maximum of 1111 cards (depending on the player and demand, there could be less).

 Unique cards of star players are the most coveted.
 For example, Kylian Mbappé’s card sold for a whopping 116,15 ETH (more than €53.000 at the exchange rate at the time).
 Bleedin’ heck!

 Image rights in the world of football are worth a pretty penny.
 Just ask broadcasters.
 Sorare also had to break its piggy bank…

 Every club in the game (155 at time of writing) have signed a contract allowing us to use their image on the platform.

 Real Madrid, Barcelona, Atletico Madrid, Valencia, Paris Saint-Germain, Bayern Munich, Juventus, Liverpool, Anderlecht, Benfica, Inter Milan, River Plate, Ajax, Oporto, all the Dutch, Belgian, Korean and Japanese leagues, and many others.

 We add new teams every week, so it’s just a matter of time before all the major clubs around the world are included.

 The game called Fantasy Football SO5 is totally free.